kcterala/config/README.md

 ### Update configurations
-Once the apps are downloaded, run the `./update-configs.sh ` to automate the creation of symlinks.
+Once the apps are downloaded, run the `./create-symlinks.sh ` in the same directory to automate the creation of symlinks.
 Restart or Source as needed.